gbols/api-endpoint/README.md

 ```>$ cd develop```
 * Install all required dependencies ny running
 ```>$ npm install```
-* Once the installation is complete make sure ot connect the neccesary varialbles.
+* Once the installation is complete make sure to connect the neccesary variables.